The Evolution of Learning Programming: Then vs. Now

 Photo by Faisal, Unsplash.

 Back in 2011, I took my first steps into the world of programming.
 Back then, learning was tough.
-My main resources were just a few printed books that I had to read over and over.
+My primary resources were just a few printed books that I had to read over and over.
 Programming classes were few and far between, and if they existed, reaching them was nearly impossible due to time and distance.
-ADSL internet was just starting to appear, but most homes didn’t have access yet, and we relied on dial-up, a speed that was practically useless for learning online.
+ADSL internet was starting to roll out, but most homes didn’t have access yet, and we relied on dial-up, a speed that was practically useless for online learning.
 I started with VB6, but most of the time, it felt like I was wandering alone in a dark hallway.

-Perhaps the biggest difference today is the availability of tools and people.
+Perhaps the most significant difference today is the availability of tools and people.
 AI models like ChatGPT act like a 24/7 mentor, guiding you through problems and concepts.
 Networks like LinkedIn and mentoring platforms like ADPList make it easy to connect with experienced professionals, learn from their journeys, and even get personal guidance.
 Programming today is no longer like stumbling in the dark.
-It is more like walking down a path that is lit and full of companions.
+It is more like walking down a lit path, full of companions.